udzura/slides/rubykaigi2025/index.md

 # WebAssembly's Potential

-- I feel WebAssembly has great potential and want to increase access paths in Ruby
+- IMO: WebAssembly has great potential
+- And aim to increase access paths in Ruby

 ----